jasjotp/world_layoffs_data_analysis/README.md

 # 🌍 World Layoffs Data Analysis Project

 ## Overview
 This project explores and cleans real-world layoff data using SQL, setting the foundation for a full data storytelling and insights pipeline.
-I started with raw, messy data and applied industry-standard data cleaning techniques to prepare it for effective EDA (Exploratory Data Analysis), which I will be conducting next.
+I started with raw, messy data and applied industry-standard data cleaning techniques to prepare it for effective EDA (Exploratory Data Analysis).
 The goal is to extract meaningful patterns around company layoffs across industries, countries, and time periods.

 I treated this like a real-world analyst task: building a staging layer, cleaning the data step-by-step, and documenting everything along the way.